nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my journey as a software developer.

+## Sunday 12-Mar-2023

+Completed some administrative tasks including end-of-week retro.
+Since I have missed completing my retros on Fridays, I'm going to reset the goal to Saturdays instead.
+Seems to make sense anyways because I track weeks Sunday through Saturday.

+Whiteboarded some Binary Tree structures and traversals, but somehow am getting stuck on depth-first.
+I'll need to work on that tomorrow (I know it, just need to work it out again which is good practice).
+This is in preparation to replace my Binary Tree implementation in my java-code-challenges repo.

 ## Saturday 11-Mar-2023

 This morning was a little disrupted with a vehicle repair situation, followed by a drive to Puyallup for a ham convention and electronics show.
 I met up with a few hams I have volunteered with in the past and we caught up a little.
 It was good to get out and be social.